US inflation surges again in June, raising risks for economy - KESQ

 As consumers’ confidence in the economy declines, so have President Joe Biden’s approval ratings, posing a major political threat to Democrats in the November congressional elections.
 Forty percent of adults said in a June AP-NORC poll that they thought tackling inflation should be a top government priority this year, up from just 14% who said so in December.

-U.S. inflation erupted amid a swift rebound from the 2020 pandemic recession.
+After years of low prices, a swift rebound from the 2020 pandemic recession — combined with supply-chain snags — ignited inflation.

 Consumers unleashed a wave of pent-up spending, spurred by vast federal aid, ultra-low borrowing costs and savings they had built up while hunkering down.
-As Americans channeled their purchases toward items for the home, like furniture, appliances and exercise equipment, supply chains became snarled and prices for goods soared.
+As home-bound Americans spent heavily on furniture, appliances and exercise equipment, factories and shipping companies struggled to keep up and prices for goods soared.
 Russia’s war against Ukraine further magnified energy and food prices.

-In recent months, as Covid fears have receded, consumer spending has gradually shifted away from goods and toward services, resulting in higher prices for vacations, restaurant meals and entertainment.
+In recent months, as COVID fears have receded, consumer spending has gradually shifted away from goods and toward services.
+Yet rather than pulling down inflation by reducing goods prices, the cost of furniture, cars, and other items has kept rising, while restaurant costs, rents and other services are also getting more expensive.

 The year-over-year leap in consumer prices last month followed an 8.6% annual jump in May.
-From May to June, prices rose 1.3% — the largest monthly increase since 2005 —after prices had surged 1% from April to May.
+From May to June, prices rose 1.3%, following a 1% increase from April to May.

-Still, some economists have held out hope that inflation might be reaching a short-term peak.
-Gas prices, for example, have fallen from the eye-watering $5 a gallon reached in mid-June to an average of $4.63 nationwide Wednesday — still far higher than a year ago but a drop that could help slow inflation for July and possibly August.
+Some economists believe inflation might be reaching a short-term peak.
+Gas prices, for example, have fallen from the eye-watering $5 a gallon reached in mid-June to an average of $4.63 nationwide Wednesday — still far higher than a year ago.

-In addition, shipping costs and commodity prices have begun to fall, and pay increases have slowed.
+Shipping costs and commodity prices have also begun to fall, and pay increases have slowed.
 Surveys show that Americans’ expectations for inflation over the long run have eased — a trend that often points to more moderate price increases over time.

 “While today’s headline inflation reading is unacceptably high, it is also out-of-date,” President Biden said Wednesday.
 “All major economies are battling this COVID-related challenge.”